srisonic/vimAwesome/README.md

 # vimAwesome
 Adding notes from ThePrimeagen

-1. vimtutor: Gives a vey friendly manual to about using the cursor, navigation, exiting, editing etc
+1. vimtutor: Gives a very friendly manual about using the cursor, navigation, exiting, editing etc